python-bugzilla/python-bugzilla/man/bugzilla.rst

 Alternatively, you can use 'bugzilla login --api-key', which will ask for the API key, and save it to bugzillarc for you.

-For older bugzilla instances, you will need to cache a login cookie or token with the "login" subcommand or the "--login" argument.
+For older bugzilla instances, you will need to cache a login token with the "login" subcommand or the "--login" argument.

 Additionally, the --no-cache-credentials option will tell the bugzilla tool to *not* save or use any authentication cache, including the